 Goldstein reported that the Urban Institute released a study on the housing market that looks at the relationship between mortgage default rates and credit.
 The study found that default rates are far lower than the pre-bubble norm of 2%, further proof that lending standards are truly tight.
-Additionally, the vast majority (69%) of loans backed by Fannie Mae and Freddie Mac have FICO scores higher than 750; prior to 2003, that figure was closer to 33%.
-What this means is that there appears to be “room” for lenders to expand the so-called “credit box” and extend credit opportunities to more borrowers, right?
+Additionally, the vast majority (69%) of loans backed by Fannie Mae and Freddie Mac have FICO scores higher than 750; before 2003, that figure was closer to 33%.
+This means that there appears to be “room” for lenders to expand the so-called “credit box” and extend credit opportunities to more borrowers, right?
 But if borrowers with lower credit scores are included, doesn’t that run the risk of another collapse?
 Not so fast, say researchers at the Urban Institute.
-They point out that during the years when loan quality really declined (2006-2007), credit profiles remained roughly stable.
+They point out that credit profiles remained roughly stable during the years when loan quality really declined (2006-2007).
 What changed was the explosion of niche loan products, like Adjustable Rate Mortgages (ARMs) and low- or no-document loans.
-That seems to be the source of the loan default issues, not credit scores.
+According to the Urban Institute, that seems to be the source of the loan default issues, not credit scores.